 We spend most of our time weighing and polishing words for our clients.
-Whether as editor, translator, transcreator, teacher or copywriter.
+Whether as an editor, translator, transcreator, teacher or copywriter.
 Sometimes so much, that we forget the client behind those words.

-This session in NOT about perfecting your skills as language expert.
+This session in NOT about perfecting your skills as a language expert.
 It’s about using your skills to improve your relationship with your clients.
 It’s also about winning more clients by getting into their heads.

 Based on my many years of experience working for agencies and direct clients, my talk will focus on the lessons learnt writing for and dealing with clients.
 What is your client really looking for?
 What are their needs?
 What are the most essential questions that you should be asking?
 And how do you deliver more than just perfect words?

 I’ll be showing you that awareness of a client’s needs doesn’t mean you have to provide all the answers.
-It’s up to you in how far you taken on the ‘challenge’!
+It’s up to you in how far you take on the ‘challenge’!
 Based on real examples, we’ll discuss when can you say ‘yes!’ (even though it might feel scary to do so) and when should you be saying ‘this is not for me!’.